mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 As Clojure is quite young I think the Clojure development community is still figuring out the best patterns and idioms to apply and the pitfalls to avoid.
-Although languages like Java and C# probably have more inherent flaws than Clojure their usage patterns are well understood in most situations and therefore, once these patterns are learned, they're flaws are papered over quite well.
+Although languages like Java and C# probably have more inherent flaws than Clojure their usage patterns are well understood in most situations and therefore, once these patterns are learned, their flaws are papered over quite well.

 As stated above Clojure is dynamically typed.
 Some of the advantages of a dynamic language are that it's great at